NikVince/nightreign-map-router/README.md

 ---

+### Current Focus & Scope
+- **Responsive grid system:** Implemented and working on both desktop and mobile (✅)
+- **Dark theme:** Fully implemented; no light mode planned (✅)
+- **Map centering on reload:** Current behavior is intentional and sufficient (✅)
+- **Asset extraction workflow:** Out of scope for this repository (❌)
+- **Image optimization pipeline:** Deferred until more assets or performance needs arise (⏳)
+- **Landmark interaction UI, tooltips/popovers, pattern selection/comparison UI:** Not planned for now (❌)
+- **Loading states, error boundaries, mock data, and advanced documentation:** Deferred until later development stages (⏳)

+The current focus is on core map rendering, basic POI placement (pending final coordinates), and maintaining a clean, responsive UI.
+Features and scope will be revisited as the project evolves and as new requirements or assets become available.

 > **Nightreign Router** is an interactive map and route planning tool for Elden Ring: Nightreign, designed to help players optimize their strategies across all 320 unique map patterns.
 This project is a fan-made, educational initiative and is **not affiliated with, endorsed by, or sponsored by FromSoftware or Bandai Namco**.
 All game content and assets are © FromSoftware and Bandai Namco.
 This project is and will always remain non-commercial.

 ## Features